 If you use both the GI Bill and the top-up program for the same courses, you may be limiting the length of your educational benefit allowance.

 Often, it’s best to use them separately to maximize your benefit funding.

-To fully understand how the Top-Up program affects your G.I.
-Bill benefits, schedule an appointment with your education officer and use the GI Bill Comparison Tool to explore your options.
+To fully understand how the top-up program affects your G.I.
+Bill benefits, schedule an appointment with your education officer, or use the GI Bill Comparison Tool to explore your options.